Monte Carlo vs Historical Backtesting for Retirement

 The Critical Difference: What Happens When You Use Only One

 Backtesting alone gives you false confidence.
 The 4% rule worked historically because the 1926-2025 period included extraordinary bull markets that bailed out retirees who experienced early downturns.
-If future returns are lower than the historical average — which most institutional forecasters currently project — the 4% rule may fail at rates never seen in the historical record.
+If future returns are lower than the historical average — which most major forecasters currently project — the 4% rule may fail at rates never seen in the historical record.

 Consider: a 60/40 portfolio historically returned about 8.5% annually.
-Current institutional forecasts from CME FedWatch, BlackRock, and Vanguard project 5.5-7% for the next decade.
+Current forward-looking forecasts from CME FedWatch, BlackRock, and Vanguard project 5.5-7% for the next decade.
 That 1.5-3% gap, compounded over 30 years, is the difference between a comfortable retirement and running out of money.

 Monte Carlo alone can understate tail risk.
 Standard Monte Carlo assumes returns follow a bell curve.
 But real market crashes — 1929, 1987, 2008 — cluster in the extreme tails more often than a normal distribution predicts.
 A Monte Carlo simulation might give you 90% success while underweighting the probability of a 2008-style crash happening in your first year of retirement.